ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/trajectory_optimization_tutorial_preparations.md

 Method: `SmbCost::costVectorFunction` in file `smb_common/smb_mpc/src/cost/SmbCost.cpp`.

+Test your changes in simulation.
+Execute `roslaunch smb_gazebo sim.launch mpc:=True` to run the simulation with the MPC.

 #### Hint:
 `SmbCost::costVectorFunction` should return a 3-dim vector (`result`) with three elements.
 The scalar value of the cost function is $result^T \cdot result$.